+Stem cells are immature cells that have the potential to change into specific organ cells.
 These cells probably act in the usual mechanism of repairing body tissues.
 The range of disorders that are claimed to be treated by stem cell therapy include spinal cord injuries, macular degeneration, Parkinson’s disease, multiple sclerosis, cerebrovascular accidents (strokes), osteoarthritis, and spinal disease (including degenerated intervertebral discs).
 But while enthusiasm has been raised for the potential of this therapy, scientists have urged caution in assuming that the benefits of stem cell therapy have been established.

 One example is from a study published in The Lancet reporting the results of stem cell therapy for multiple sclerosis (MS) from Ottawa, Canada.
 The 24 MS patients had chemotherapy to remove their immune system and had subsequent autologous hemopoietic stem-cell transplant.
 Over the next 7 years, study subjects had no progression of MS in their central nervous system.
 A third of patients had sustained improvement, but one individual died secondary to transplant complications.